scordio/junit-converters/docs/converters/spring-conversion.md

 # `@SpringConversion`

-`@SpringConversion` is an annotation that converts instances using the [type conversion](https://docs.spring.io/spring-framework/reference/core/validation/convert.html) provided by the Spring Framework:
+`@SpringConversion` is an annotation that converts instances by using the [type conversion](https://docs.spring.io/spring-framework/reference/core/validation/convert.html) provided by the Spring Framework: